Board of Directors

 Meet the Board

-She was recently CEO of VHA Home HealthCare, a large not for profit home care provider in Ontario.
-Carol worked in acute and long term care facilities, community-based organizations, and she has served as the Executive Director of a children’s mental health centre.
+Carol Annett, Board Chair, has a track record of accomplishments in the health care and social service sectors in various clinical, leadership and consulting roles.
+She was the CEO of VHA Home HealthCare, a large not-for-profit home care provider in Ontario from 2004-2021.
+Carol worked in acute and long-term care facilities, community-based organizations, and she has served as the Executive Director of a children’s mental health centre.

 Carol holds a Masters of Social Work from the University of Toronto and a Masters of Business Administration from York University’s Schulich School of Business.